monescript/monescript/README.md

 # Motivation

 For years I've been using Excel to handler my personal accounting.
+After stumbiling upon [Ledger docs](https://www.ledger-cli.org/3.0/doc/ledger3.html) and
-After reading an excellent [introduction to double-entry accounting](https://docs.google.com/document/d/100tGcA4blh6KSXPRGCZpUlyxaRUwFHEvnz_k9DyZFn4/edit) from [Beancount](http://furius.ca/beancount/) documentation and discovering plain-text account, I decided to give [Ledger](http://ledger-cli.org) a try.
-I had lots of fun discovering ledger command line reporting features and getting summary in couple simple commands.
+[introduction to double-entry accounting](https://docs.google.com/document/d/100tGcA4blh6KSXPRGCZpUlyxaRUwFHEvnz_k9DyZFn4/edit) from [Beancount](http://furius.ca/beancount/) I decided to try out plain text accounting.

-Around that time I wanted to learn some JavaScript.
-Having monescript implemented in JavaScript gives it flexibility to work on pretty much any system where you have a browser and text editor, and you do not need to install anything - just add your transactions to the text file and open it in monescript to get all the details in couple of clicks.
+Around that time I also wanted to learn JavaScript, so naturally the monescript is works in the browser and in nodejs (for the tests).
+As a side benefit there is nothing to install to get monescript working, all you need is a browser and a and text editor.
+You can just add your transactions to the text file and open it in [monescript](https://monescript.github.io/) to get all the details in couple of clicks.

 ## [Demo](https://monescript.github.io/)
 By default demo shows randomly generated data on the Transactions tab.